Jim & Jesse

-Jim & Jesse were an American bluegrass music duo composed of brothers Jim McReynolds (February 13, 1927 – December 31, 2002) and Jesse McReynolds (born July 9, 1929).
-The two were born and raised in Carfax, a community near Coeburn, Virginia, United States.
-Their grandfather, Charles McReynolds, had led the band "The Bull Mountain Moonshiners", who recorded at the Bristol Sessions in 1927.
+Jim & Jesse were an American bluegrass music duo of brothers, Jim McReynolds (February 13, 1927 – December 31, 2002) and Jesse McReynolds (July 9, 1929 – June 23, 2023).
+They were born and raised in Carfax, a community near Coeburn, Virginia, United States.

-Line-up
+Career

 Jesse played the mandolin with a unique, self-invented "crosspicking" and "split-string" playing method, and Jim sang as a high tenor and played guitar.
 They played with their backing band, The Virginia Boys, consisting of a five-string banjo, fiddle, and bass player.
 The Virginia Boys have included musicians such as fiddler Vassar Clements, banjo player Allen Shelton, Mike Scott, Vic Jordan, Bobby Thompson, Carl Jackson, fiddler Jimmy Buchanan, Glen Duncan, Jesse's oldest son, the late Keith McReynolds, Randall Franks, and many more.

-Since the death of his brother Jim, Jesse has continued to perform with their Virginia Boys band.
-He still performs in the bluegrass music tradition, but has added other genres of music to his repertoire, including Chuck Berry and Grateful Dead songs.
+After the death of his brother Jim, Jesse continued to perform with their Virginia Boys band.
+He still performed in the bluegrass music tradition, but added other genres of music to his repertoire, including Chuck Berry and Grateful Dead songs.
 Jesse participated in a 2010 tribute to Jerry Garcia and Robert Hunter titled Jesse McReynolds & Friends Tribute to Jerry Garcia and Robert Hunter: Songs of the Grateful Dead, released on Woodstock Records.
 It features Garcia's friends David Nelson and Sandy Rothman, along with Stu Allen, of the present Jerry Garcia Acoustic Band.

-Jesse's present band line-up includes Keith's son, Garrett McReynolds, as tenor singer/rhythm guitarist.
-On special occasions, Jesse takes out the historic fiddle his grandfather played on the Bristol Sessions, and lets his grandson Luke McKnight do the cross-picking that Jesse created.
-Rounding out the group is Travis Wetzel on fiddle, Gary Reece on banjo, and Larry Carney on guitar.
+Jesse's band line-up included Keith's son, Garrett McReynolds, as tenor singer/rhythm guitarist.
+On special occasions, Jesse took out the historic fiddle his grandfather played on the Bristol Sessions, and let his grandson Luke McKnight do the cross-picking that Jesse created.
+Rounding out the group was Travis Wetzel on fiddle, Gary Reece on banjo, and Larry Carney on guitar.